Hyperthyroidism

 Prognosis

-Cats treated in this fashion often have developed a normal thyroid function within one week of treatment and have largely recovered from their disease within 4 to 6 weeks from treatment.
+Cats treated in this fashion often have developed a normal thyroid function within one week of treatment and have recovered from their disease within 4 to 6 weeks from treatment.